EPCCed/intro_to_cp2k/day1/README.md

 #### The nudged elastic band method

-For finding transistion states and minimum energy pathways.
+For finding transition states and minimum energy pathways.
 Climbing-image and improved tangent NEB are available.

 #### Metadynamics